Woodford Reserve Bourbon Review

 The longer review

 James Crow of Old Crow bourbon fame worked at the Old Oscar Pepper distillery way back in the mid-19th Century, and his sour mash technique is one of the main processes used in Woodford Reserve!
-Released as a brand in 1996, Woodford Reserve continues to be a popular choice for drinkers looking to experience American whisky, and we’re going to explore why.
+Released as a brand in 1996, Woodford Reserve continues to be a popular choice for drinkers looking to experience American whisky, and we will explore why.

 Jump to a section